badlydrawnrob/anki/source/docs/draw/index.md

 >    (automatically wrapped with `<p><code>` tag)

 - A short line of code (_not_ a code block)
-- The actual function or symbol, i.e. `len()`.
+- The actual function or symbol, i.e. `len()`

 ## ☆ Sample (caption or hint)

 > ⤷ **`string`** (automatically wrapped with a `figcaption` tag)

-- If the heading becomes too long, use this!
+- If the heading becomes too long, use this caption!
-- A caption or hint extending the main question or idea
-- A caption to give the image more context (descriptive)
+- Extend and describe the main question or idea; give the image context
-- An alternative to comments in the code image
+- An alternative to comments in the image of code

 ## ★ Sample (image)